Von (album)

 Von ([ˈvɔːn], Hope) is the debut studio album by Icelandic post-rock band Sigur Rós, released on 14 June 1997 by Smekkleysa Records.
-Production lasted over two years, and the end result sounded significantly different from the original recordings.
+Production lasted over two years, and the result sounded significantly different from the original recordings.
 The band considered scrapping the final result, but decided not as it would have made the process too long.
 In exchange for recording time, Sigur Rós painted the studio they recorded in.